 In my work as a documentary wedding photographer, I find it critical that recent work be assessed.
 I often look or consider ways to improve.
 To be more dynamic.
 Or just subtle.
 Should a certain scenario demand it.
 What I do find is that when the day is moving at a particularly fast pace the reaction to what is going on becomes almost intuitive.
 Quite often these pictures jump out right at you.

-That never changes.
-As long as the final set is consistent then for me that is the key to a good tight set of images.
+As long as the final set is consistent.
+For me that is the key to a good tight set of images.
 My black and white work constantly gets noted for the atmosphere and mood.
-And for me that’s great, I have always seen myself as a black and white photographer in the main.
-And again, there’s that consistency in the finish of the work
+I have always seen myself as a black and white photographer in the main.

-I tend not to go for the typical tropes.
-Therefore having a set of wedding pictures that will tell their own story of any given wedding day trumps anything else.
-It never enters into my head that “I will do something different today”.
-It’s probably best to just turn up and allow the day to breath.
+Having a set of wedding pictures that will tell their own story of any given wedding day trumps anything else.

-And while sometimes I’ll be asked, and often by guests at weddings, “don’t you get a bit bored just photographing weddings?”, the answer is no. No, I don’t.
-Given that there’s certainly no set ups to be repeated week I week out.
+And while sometimes I’ll be asked, and often by guests at weddings, “don’t you get a bit bored just photographing weddings?”
+The answer is no. Given that there’s certainly no set ups to be repeated week I week out.
 I take each day on its own merits and in turn this tends to keep everything fresh.
 And quite often lively too.